jammycakes/badbehavior.net/README.md

 Description
 -----------
 Welcome to a whole new way of keeping your blog, forum, guestbook, wiki or content management system free of link spam.
-Bad Behaviour .NET is a port of the original PHP-based solution for blocking link spam and the robots which deliver it.
+Bad Behavior .NET is a port of the original PHP-based solution for blocking link spam and the robots which deliver it.